aeksco/embedSVG/README.md

-# Embeddy
+# embedSVG

-Embed SVGs that you can pan and zoom
+:bar_chart: An easy embeddable SVG viewer you can pan and zoom